- Garden / Landscaping / Patio — 230

 Opt for thermal curtains

-Curtains are great for keeping out excessive heat, light, nosy neighbours, and a host of other unwanted things.
+Curtains are great for keeping out excessive heat, light, nosy neighbors, and a host of other unwanted things.
 Standard curtains are available in a wide range of styles but, sadly, they are limited in their functionality.
 You can change this when you redecorate by switching your standard curtains for thermal curtains.

 Thermal curtains are available in a wide variety of classy styles, but, most importantly, they can effectively reduce your energy consumption and bills year after year.
 The best feature of thermal curtains is that they are capable of preventing air from entering or leaving a room.
 This means depending on the season, you can spend less on heating or cooling.